Tipping Point (game show): Tipping Point: Best Ever Finals

 Tipping Point: Best Ever Finals is a half hour spin-off that is shown at times when the Regular or Lucky Stars episodes are neither first broadcast nor repeated (e.g. during ITV Horse Racing coverage).
-The programme showcases the best and most dramatic jackpot finales from previous episodes of Tipping Point.
-As of Series 2, they also included some dramatic jackpot Finals from previous episodes of the primetime celebrity spin-off Tipping Point: Lucky Stars.
+The programme showcases the best and most dramatic finales from previous episodes of Regular Tipping Point and as of Series 2, they also included some dramatic finales from previous episodes of the primetime celebrity spin-off Tipping Point: Lucky Stars.